 The Clean Water Act introduced a new level of protection for Ontario's drinking water resources, focusing on protecting water before it enters the drinking water treatment system.
-The Act and associated regulations established source protection areas and regions across Ontario for which drinking water source protection were to be created.
-Each drinking water source protection plan is based upon an understanding of water quantity, quality, processes, threats and possible solutions for the watersheds in the region.
+The Clean Water Act and associated regulations established source protection areas and regions across Ontario for which drinking water source protection plans were to be created.
+Each drinking water source protection plan is based upon an understanding of water quantity, quality, processes, threats and possible solutions for the Watersheds in York Region.

-Toronto and Region Conservation Authority has worked with Credit Valley Conservation (CVC) and Central Lake Ontario Conservation Authority (CLOCA) to lead development of the source protection plan for the Credit Valley, Toronto and Region and Central Lake Ontario (CTC) Source Protection Region.
+The Toronto and Region Conservation Authority has worked with the Credit Valley Conservation and Central Lake Ontario Conservation Authority to lead development of a source protection plan for the Credit Valley, Toronto and Region and Central Lake Ontario Source Protection Region.
 This region spans more than 10,000 square kilometres and 25 municipalities, including the City of Vaughan.

-The Source Protection Plan for the Credit Valley-Toronto and Region-Central Lake Ontario (CTC) Source Protection Region came into effect on December 31, 2015.
+The Source Protection Plan for the Credit Valley-Toronto and Region-Central Lake Ontario Source Protection Region came into effect on Dec.
+31, 2015.